 Isotopes as a Probe of the Growth of Galaxies – From the Milky Way to the Early Universe

-This workshop is postponed to January 2023.
+This workshop is postponed to Summer 2024.

 Stars are formed hidden behind layers of dust and cold gas.
 The younger the stars are the more difficult it is to observe them through the veils of dust.
 In regions too heavily obscured to be accessible at optical wavelengths, long-wavelength observations of carbon (C), nitrogen (N) and oxygen (O)-bearing molecules become very important.
 They may be the only way to trace the earlier stages of star formation.
 Their C, N and O isotopologues are of particular interest since each of the isotopologues is formed under specific physical conditions and uniquely track the stellar growth in the Universe.
 The isotopologue ratios are believed to trace gas infall, enrichment by stars and gas physical conditions.
 Thus, the analysis of carbon and oxygen isotopologue ratios is not only relevant for the formation of our Solar System and the Milky Way, but is also important to understand nearby and starburst galaxies, as well as luminous distant galaxies.